danilnagy/gd_tools/README.md

 Useage information can be found in this tutorial: https://medium.com/generative-design/routing-with-graphs-5fb564b02a74

 # process_images.py
-Script for generating multi-image composites from design screenshots output during optimization.
+Script for generating multi-image composites from design screenshots output by the optimization tool (https://github.com/danilnagy/discover)[Discover].
+To use, place the script into the `/images` folder of the optimization run.
+The script will scan all images in the folder and create a subfolder called `/composites` with the new composite images.

 Available parameters can be found in the `if __name__ == "__main__":` code block at the end of the script:
 - mode - (0,1,2) overlay mode for images: (0) transparency, (1) multiply*, (2) darken*